deepqmc/deepqmc/doc/api.rst

 API
 =======

-This is the documentation of the API of the JAX implementation of the :class:`deepqmc` package.
+This is the documentation of the API of the :class:`deepqmc` package.

 This implementation uses the `JAX library <https://github.com/google/jax>`_, the documentation for which can be found here:

 - `JAX documentation <https://jax.readthedocs.io/en/latest>`_

-.. automodule:: deepqmc
+.. automodule:: deepqmc.molecule
-   :exclude-members: train, MolecularHamiltonian, DecorrSampler, MetropolisSampler, ResampledSampler

 .. automodule:: deepqmc.hamil

 Haiku
 -----